simatic-ax/standardizer-tutorial-lib/doc/setup.md

   "@simatic-ax/collections": 0.1.1
 ```

 For now, it's not important to know what the content of these libraries is.
 These libraries are hosted on GitHub.
-So we hy d to tell Apax where the GitHub registry is located.
+So we need to tell Apax where the GitHub registry is located.
 This will be done in the section `registries`
 Therefore the registries section in the apax.yml is responsible:

 ```yml